 Referral information for programs and services that are not hospital-based can be found on the individual program pages.
 Use the Care Finder to find the right program for your patient.

 Dozens of services are at your fingertips.
-Discover all of the care options available to you through Sheppard Pratt.
+Discover all of the robust inpatient and outpatient mental health services and care options available to your patients and clients through Sheppard Pratt.